malhill/Code-Quiz/ReadMe.md

 Saving the dressing for last.
 * Initially seperating the Quiz and Highscores coding for organization
 * Refactoring the CSS for easy reading

+# ReadMe
+Github woul give me 404 errors and its because I added a 'a' code link by accident in the HTML.
+Hopefully this corrects the error.